 David's father died here, after a life of quiet usefulness, Dec.
 11, 1878, and his mother April 11, 1879.
 David's early life was spent on the farm and attending to the various duties of the same; his marriage was celebrated with Martha Hartzler6 Feb.
 14, 1856.
 She was born in Pennsylvania, June 9, 1836, and came to Champaign Co. with a sister in 1853.
 They have eight children living -- Samuel H., Salome M., Levi L., Mary E., Lydia, Juliana, Katie and David.7 Mr. Plank was ordained a minister of the Ormish Mennonite Church in this township, Oct.
 19, 1859.
 They are now known as the "Walnut Grove" congregation.
 Mr. Plank is now the longest officiating minister connected with said congregation.

-The following commentary on an innovation of Rev. Plank's was found at the web site of the Mennonite Historical Society of Canada:
+The following description of an innovation of Rev. Plank's was found in the Global Anabaptist Mennonite Encyclopedia Online (GAMEO):

 The first permanent Mennonite (MC) Sunday school in America was started by the South Union congregation near West Liberty, Ohio, by David Plank in May 1863.
 The record book of this Sunday school contains this statement for May 31, 1863 (translated): "J. C. Kanagy and D. Plank, ministers of the Church of God in this vicinity, have decided with the council of the church to organize a Sunday school in the name of God, for we believe quite confidently that as the fathers and mothers give us their support, much good will arise out of it."
 In a few years Sunday schools were established in widely scattered sections of the church and gradually became accepted as a part of the ministry of the church to its young people.